elementor/elementor/readme.txt

 - **Icon List**.
 Use any icon to create a bullet list.
 - **Counter**.
 Show stats and numbers in an escalating manner.
 - **Progress Bar**.
 Include an escalating progress bar.
 - **Nested Tabs**.
-Leverage complete design freedom to display content in vertical or horizontal tabs.
+Gain complete design freedom to display content in vertical or horizontal tabs.
 - **Nested Accordion**.
 Display any type of content in collapsible sections.
 - **Toggle**.
 Use the Toggle to hide or display content, like FAQ.
 - **Rating**.
 Display how many stars (or any other icon) other visitors gave your content.